spacetelescope/ins-jwst-community-software/tier2_standards/documented_releases.md

-# Software Must Have Documented Reasoning For Releases
+# Project Must Have Documented Reasoning For Releases

 This is one of the tier 2 standards.
 See full list [on the overview page](README.md).